 It is the policy of the graduate degree program in Speech-Language Pathology that all students will be actively involved with the CEC in the placement of students in externship sites.
-All clinical assignments will be made with respect to the clinical education needs and skill level of the student.
+All clinical assignments are made with respect to the clinical education needs and skill level of the student.
+Assigned placements are provided as close as possible to the address given by the student in Exxat; however, it may not be possible to place a student within close proximity to their residence.
+Students may be assigned an externship placement in a surrounding area.
+Students are obligated to accept their assigned/published externship placement.
+The program will not accommodate student requests for alterations to the externship schedule once assigned.